-Exploration and mining rights in Bolivia are granted by the Ministry of Mines and Metallurgy through the Jurisdictional Mining Administrative Authority (Autoridad Jurisdiccional Administrativa Minera or "AJAM").
-Under Mining and Metallurgy Law No. 535 (the "2014 Mining Law"), as modified by the Law No. 845 (the "2016 Mining Law", together with the 2014 Mining Law, the "New Mining Laws"), tenure is granted as either an Administrative Mining Contract ("AMC") or an exploration license.
+Exploration and mining rights in Bolivia are granted by the Ministry of Mines and Metallurgy through AJAM.
+Under Mining and Metallurgy Law No. 535 (the "2014 Mining Law"), as modified by the Law No. 845 (the "2016 Mining Law", together with the 2014 Mining Law, the "New Mining Laws"), tenure is granted as either an AMC or an exploration license.
 Tenure held under previous legislation was converted to Temporary Special Authorizations ("ATEs"), formerly known as "mining concessions", under the new Mining Laws.
 These ATEs are required to be consolidated to new 25-hectare sized cuadriculas (concessions) and converted to AMCs.
 AMCs created by conversion recognize existing rights of exploration and / or exploitation and development, including treatment, foundry refining, and / or trading.